-Rhinoplasty is one of the most technically demanding procedures in plastic surgery and involves increasing or decreasing the size of the nose and various components of the nose.
-A rhinoplasty is very similar in technique and can often be combined with a septoplasty or septorhinoplasty.
-While rhinoplasty improves the cosmetic appearance of the nose, septoplasty works to improve airways (often impaired by a deviated septum).
+Rhinoplasty is one of the most technically demanding procedures in plastic surgery as the procedure involves increasing or decreasing the size of the nose and various components of the nose.
+A nose surgery procedure is very similar in technique and can often be combined with a septoplasty or septorhinoplasty.
+While rhinoplasty improves the cosmetic appearance of the nose, septoplasty works to improve airways that are often impaired by a deviated septum.
 Most patients have a very good idea of what bothers them about their nose and how aggressive they want to be in modifying it.
 Dr. Swail will discuss the options for correction and will typically lean more towards a conservative approach to achieve desired results when possible.
 Rhinoplasty can be used to correct:

 - Nose size in relation to other facial features

 - Nose width, at the bridge

 - Nose profile, repairing visible bumps or depressions

 - Nasal tips that are bulbous, drooping, or upturned